Guides / The Complete Moving Plan

 Move โ€” What's actually coming with you

 Invite a friend over for the give-away round.
-Put things out, let people take what they want.
-Whatever's left: take to the kringloop, or bin it.
-Moving is the best possible reason to stop carrying things you've been meaning to get rid of for two years.
+Put things out and let people take what they want.
+Whatever's left: take it to the kringloop or bin it.
+A move is the best reason to finally get rid of stuff you've been keeping for no reason.

 On packing.